osquery/osquery/docs/wiki/installation/cli-flags.md

 `--disable_logging=false`

-Disable logs forwarding to the logger plugins.
-However logs to the stderr are still forwarded and can be limited using the flag --logger_min_stderr (called status logs) and query result [logging](../deployment/logging.md).
+Disable forwarding of the status logs and the query results  to the logger plugins.
+Logs  are still forwarded to the stderr and can be filtered using the flag --logger_min_stderr(status) [logging](../deployment/logging.md).

 `--logger_event_type=true`